 At the grand Qatari Fort at Al Samriya Farm stands the Sheikh Faisal Bin Qassim Al Thani Museum.
-The museum is the private collection of Sheikh Faisal from since he was 10 years old.
-He collected objects from his travels which include ancient religious books, calligraphy, books, textiles, vintage cars, weaponry and even an 18th-century Ottoman bomb.
+The museum is the private collection of Sheikh Faisal since he was 10 years old.
+He collected objects from his travels which include ancient religious books, calligraphy, books, textiles, vintage cars, weaponry, and even an 18th-century Ottoman bomb.

 Sheikh Faisal Bin Qassim Al Thani Museums | +974 4486 1444